 VAST RISE Awards are presented to spotlight the excellent work done by science educators across the Commonwealth.
 They recognize service to science education in the individual's school, school system, and the VAST district in which they work.
 The awards are grouped in twelve distinct categories:

-Awards Nomination deadline is August 20, 2017.
+Awards Nomination deadline is September 30, 2023.

 Applicant does not need to be a VAST member.

-Submit three letters of recommendation based on direct observations of teaching.
-One letter must be from the science supervisor or someone serving in that capacity, a second letter must be from the principal, assistant principal, or instructional leader, and a third letter must be from a fellow teacher or a parent.
+4. Submit 3 letters of recommendation based on direct observations of your teaching.
+One letter must be from a science supervisor or someone serving in that capacity, a second letter must be from the principal, assistant principal, or instructional leader, and a third letter must be from a fellow teacher or a parent.
 Letters should address the following: Why is this teacher a good candidate for this award?
-What qualities do they exhibit as teachers that make the person making the recommendation think they will use the funds from the award to improve their practice as teachers of science?Email the complete application packet, including letters of recommendation and supporting materials to Dr. Jennifer L. Maeng, firstname.lastname@example.org Sterling Award Application as the subject.
+What qualities do they exhibit as teachers that make the recommender think they will use the funds from the award to improve their practice as teachers of science?Email the complete application packet, including letters of recommendation and supporting materials to Dr. Jennifer L. Maeng, firstname.lastname@example.org Sterling Award Application as the subject.

 Virginia Outstanding Biology Teacher Award

 Every year, an outstanding Virginia biology educator (grades 7-12) is recognized with the Virginia Outstanding Biology Teacher Award (VOBTA) and receives the National Association of Biology Teachers Outstanding Biology Teacher Award (OBTA) for Virginia.
 Candidates for these awards do not have to be NABT or Virginia Association of Biology Teachers (VABT) members, but they must have at least three years of public, private, or parochial school teaching experience.
 A major portion of the nominee's career must have been devoted to the teaching of biology/life science, and candidates are judged on their teaching ability and experience, cooperativeness in the school and community, and student-teacher relationships.
 The VOBTA recipient is the special guest of VABT at the annual Virginia Association of Science Teachers (VAST) Professional Development Institute (PDI) Awards Dinner.
 Here, the winner is recognized at the VAST Awards Ceremony and receives a plaque for themselves and their school.
 At the NABT National Convention, they are the guest of Carolina Biology Supply Company at the Honors Luncheon held at the NABT Professional Development Conference, receive gift certificates from Carolina Biological Supply Company, resources from other sponsors, and award certificates and complimentary one-year membership from NABT.
 For information and/or to nominate or apply, please contact Kathy Frame at email@example.com.
 Deadline tba.